jfromaniello/joseoncodecom/_posts/2012-11-10-streaming-node-knockout.markdown

 - node
 ---

-For the node knockout we are working on an application that allows anybody to create a live stream of content for a social event.
+For the node knockout we are working on an application that allows anybody to create a live stream of content for a social event, imagine a basketball game or a programming competition :).

+The events come in realtime and you can enable desktop notifications.

 You can point your friends with a [link](http://jsarg.nko3.jit.su/streams/509e6645253e55b264000001) but also you can be embed on any page: